 Scaling and root planing is a meticulous cleaning of the tooth’s deep root surfaces to remove tartar and hardened plaque (calculus) from gum pockets.
 The treatment also eradicates harmful toxins produced by bacteria.
 Both are performed using a combination of hand instruments and electronic ultrasonic scalers, intended to minimize discomfort.
 The ultrasonic scaler vibrates at a high frequency to remove plaque, calculus and other debris, which is washed away with the instrument’s water irrigation.

 It’s important to remember that this periodontal therapy is most successful in the long-term only if patients continue to maintain good daily oral hygiene.
-Dr. Blaustein and his staff will suggest simple tips to help improve your recovery and deter future periodontal disease.
+Dr. Blaustein and his staff will suggest simple tips to help improve your recovery and deter future periodontal infections.

 If you have any questions about non-surgical periodontal therapy, or would like to schedule any type of general dentistry procedure with Dr. Blaustein at his state-of-the-art Midtown area dental practice, please call London Terrace Phone Number 212-243-6081.